 Barks is best known for his comics about Donald Duck.
 The comics were created from 1942 to 1966 for Walt Disney.
 Barks did not create Donald, but many of the cartoon's other characters and the town Duckburg were made by him.
 He worked anonymously until he retired in 1966, and eventually was recognised as one of the most accomplished cartoonists ever.

-In time he was allowed to create longer, fairytale series, where fighting against criminals and travelling to exotic places were recurrent motifs - scorching deserts and primal forests to humid jungles and freezing snow-clad mountains and the urban Duckburg - especially after he was given responsibility for quarterly magazine Uncle Scrooge from 1952.
+In time he was allowed to create longer fairytale series, where fighting against criminals and travelling to exotic places were recurrent motifs - the scenes ranged from scorching deserts and primal forests to humid jungles and freezing snow-clad mountains and the urban Duckburg - especially after he was given responsibility for quarterly magazine Uncle Scrooge from 1952.

 Barks peopled Duckburg with Scrooge McDuck (1947), Gladstone Gander (1948), the Beagle Boys (1951), The Junior Woodchucks (1951), Gyro Gearloose (1952), Cornelius Coot (1952), Flintheart Glomgold (1956), John D. Rockerduck (1961) and Magica De Spell (1961).
 Jon Gisle says Barks drew 6,371 pages in all for Walt Disney.